sparoodata/mongolens_new/README.md

 #### Data Flow Considerations: Protecting Sensitive Data with Projection

-To prevent sensitive data from being sent to the remote LLM provider, use the `projection` parameter when querying with tools like `find-documents`, `aggregate-data`, or `export-data`.
+To prevent sensitive data from being sent to the remote LLM provider, use the concept of projection when using tools like `find-documents`, `aggregate-data`, or `export-data`.
 Projection allows you to specify which fields to include or exclude in query results, ensuring sensitive information stays local.

 Example projection usage: